pycank/nlp-absa/README.md

 - **PhoBART-Generation**
 - **Hierarchical Graph Convolutional Network (Hier-GCN)**

-This project is part of the **Web Mining course at Hanoi University of Science and Technology**.
+This project is part of the **Natural Language Processing course at Hanoi University of Science and Technology**.

 ## Key Features
 - **Aspect Detection**: Identifies service aspects in reviews (e.g., `ROOMS#COMFORT`).